-At the same time, the BFUG secretariat launched a call to BFUG members for sharing examples of inspiring practices from the EHEA likely to illustrate these recommendations with the AG2 co-chairs.
+At the same time, a call was made, via the secretariat, to transmit to the co-chairs examples of inspiring practices from the EHEA likely to illustrate these recommendations.

-During the last meetings of the BFUG and the BFUG Board, the group agreed to propose a short version of the recommendations of AG2 to be included as an annex to the ministerial communiqué.
-The AG2 meetings in January and March 2020 were therefore mainly devoted to structuring and drafting this shortened version of the recommendations (see annex 1).
+During the last meetings of the BFUG and the BFUG Board, it was discussed and agreed that a short version of the recommendations of AG2 would be included as an annex to the ministerial communiqué.
+The AG2 meetings in January and March 2020 were therefore mainly devoted to structuring and drafting this shortened form of our recommendations (see annex 3).

-The penultimate meeting in March was an opportunity to reinvestigate the recommendations somewhat in light of the COVID-19 pandemic.
-Should new ideas and elements be added or did this crisis only illustrate the relevance and importance of some of the recommendations already formulated by the group?
-The group considered the latter to be the case.
-To take just a few examples, the development of digital skills for learners and teachers, the training of teachers so that they can assume their mission of transmitting knowledge face-to-face and at a distance, the development of open educational resources, the sharing of experiences between teachers and between institutions are all essential elements in times of crisis, but they had already been underlined during previous discussions.
+The penultimate meeting in March was an opportunity to reinvestigate our recommendations somewhat in light of the health crisis.
+Should we develop new parts, add elements ex-nihilo, or on the contrary did this crisis only make some of our recommendations more relevant?
+It is this last option which seemed to us the most appropriate.
+To take just a few examples, the development of digital skills for learners and teachers, the training of teachers so that they can assume their mission of transmitting knowledge face-to-face and at a distance, the development of open educational resources, the sharing of experiences between teachers and between institutions are all essential elements in times of crisis, but which we had already underlined during our previous discussions.

-Finally, in the last meeting, in May 2020, it was discussed and concluded that the reflections around the themes of the group were intended to be continued for the next period.
+Finally, our last meeting, in May 2020, it was discussed and concluded that the reflections around the themes of our group were intended to be continued for the next period.
 Some volunteers within the group have agreed to get involved in proposing the terms of reference for this future working group 2020-2023.
 This work was therefore initiated in a plenary meeting, then continued in a small committee during an ad hoc meeting and discussions around a collaborative working document.
 The draft ToR for the next period is ready to be discussed at the beginning of the new working period.